 - Impacted by COVID-19 by: Household loss of employment or reduced hours

 - Students enrolled exclusively in online programs (A.S.
-Opticianry) as of 3/13 are not eligible to receive CARES Act Emergency Financial Aid
+Opticianry) are not eligible to receive CARES Act Emergency Financial Aid

 - International, undocumented and DACA students are ineligible for CARES funding

 How do I apply?

 Students currently enrolled and eligible for Title IV funding will automatically be awarded $300.00 in CARES Funding.
 An additional $500 may be awarded by request if funds are still available.
 Eligible students should check their Hawkmail for instructions.

 How much will I receive?